-While Twitch doesn’t charge payout fees, there will be a small processor fee taken from your payment that goes to the third party that manages payouts.
+While Twitch doesn’t charge payout fees, a small processor fee will be taken from your payment that goes to the third party managing payouts.
 You should also account for paying Twitch taxes in the future.

 Before reaching Twitch Affiliate, accounts don’t make much money.
-They can’t earn through subscriptions or bits, so will need to monetize through a third-party program, such as Streamlabs or Patreon.
-Many viewers are less likely to support a streamer through a third-party as using Twitch bits and subscriptions are easier.
+A Twitch streamer can’t earn through subscriptions or bits alone, so they must monetize through a third-party program, such as Streamlabs or Patreon.
+Many viewers are less likely to support a streamer through a third party as using Twitch bits and subscriptions is easier.

 Typically, the metric holding a streamer back from getting Affiliate status is concurrent viewership.
-With few viewers and no direct way to donate, most affiliates struggle to get donations.
-While there are exceptions when whales visit a small streamer, you shouldn’t expect to start earning money until after you have reached Affiliate status.
+Most affiliates struggle to get donations with few viewers and no direct way to donate.
+While there are exceptions when whales visit a small streamer, you shouldn’t expect to start earning money until after reaching Affiliate status.

 How Does Twitch Pay You?

-In order to get paid by Twitch, you will need to enter your tax information onto the site and agree to the Twitch Affiliate agreement.
-When you reach a payout threshold of $100 USD or more, Twitch will pay you through one of the following methods:
+To get paid by Twitch, you must enter your tax information onto the site and agree to the Twitch Affiliate Program agreement.
+When you reach a payout threshold of $100 USD or more, Twitch pays you through one of the following methods: